Last Updated on 17th August 2023 by Chauncey Morgan

-Sometimes you want to add a bit extra developer if you are doing a full head application.
-A runnier mix allows you to really saturate the hair with product, and it can be really useful if you have very long hair and are trying to apply the dye quick and saturate all the hair.
+Sometimes, you want to add a bit of extra developer if you are doing a full head application.
+A runnier mix allows you to really saturate the hair with product, and it can be really useful if you have very long hair and are trying to apply the dye quickly and saturate all the hair.
 But you can also achieve this using a liquid developer instead of a cream one.

 |Marianna - Super Star Creme Developer 40 Volume||$|

-If you add too much developer on the dye mixture the mix will be wet and runny, which can make application more difficult.
-You can also lightening your hair but without depositing enough color, which leads to hair color that fades quickly and looks flat.
+If you add too much developer on the dye mixture, the mix will be wet and runny, which can make the application more difficult.
+You can also lighten your hair but without depositing enough color, it leads to hair color that fades quickly and looks flat.
 This happens sometimes when you are lightening your hair with peroxide.

-If you already have blonde hair and want to go a darker shade of red, you should be using a deposit only color and 10 volume developer.
-Keep in mind that if you bleached your hair you won’t have any natural yellow, orange or red pigments.
+If you already have blonde hair and want to go a darker shade of red, you should be using a deposit-only color and 10 volume developer.
+Keep in mind that if you bleached your hair you won’t have any natural yellow, orange, or red pigments.
 So you will need to prefill your hair with those pigments first.
-This sort of drastic color corrections can be difficult and better handled by a professional.
-You can also use a rainbow hair dye (vegetable or deposit only) to get red hair without developer.
+This sort of drastic color correction can be difficult and better handled by a professional.
+You can also use a rainbow hair dye (vegetable or deposit only) to get red hair without a developer.

 Going from brunette to redhead requires some more processing.
-L'Oreal Excellence HiColor HiLights for Dark Hair Only in Red that will bring dark hair to bright red using 30 volume developer.
+Use hair color that will bring dark hair to bright red using 30 volume developer.
 This is great if you want to achieve red hair without bleaching your hair first.
 It also works very well to get red highlights on brunette hair.